 Seats: 2E & 2F, middle row

 Qantas Sleep Service

-After supper we’re also being offered a cup of T2 Wellbeing Tea for better sleep.
+After supper, we’re also being offered a cup of T2 Wellbeing Tea for better sleep.
 And then there is nothing else left to do than snuggle under a purple quilt and sleep your way through the flight.

-As the first flight was during lunch time and the second at night, we experienced 3 kinds of meals: breakfast, lunch and supper.
+As the first flight was during lunchtime and the second at night, we experienced 3 kinds of meals: breakfast, lunch and supper.

 From all the dishes we managed to try, the cream of mushroom soup with thyme croutons from the small plates section is a clear winner.
 It had a really nice, silky consistency and tasted like something that could be served in a fine-dining restaurant.
-We also tried: salad of roast capsicum, goats cheese and balsamic dressing (dressing unfortunately overpowered the capsicum and cheese); chicken schnitzel and swiss cheese toasted sandwich with coleslaw; herb crusted lamb rack with white onion puree, thyme roasted potatoes and sauted spinach; pumpkin arancini with tomato sauce, pesto and parmesan (I loved the generous parmesan topping); and fruit platter & baked orange custard with pistachios for dessert.
+We also tried: salad of roast capsicum, goats cheese and balsamic dressing (dressing unfortunately overpowered the capsicum and cheese); chicken schnitzel and swiss cheese toasted sandwich with coleslaw; herb-crusted lamb rack with white onion puree, thyme roasted potatoes and sauteed spinach; pumpkin arancini with tomato sauce, pesto and parmesan (I loved the generous parmesan topping); and fruit platter & baked orange custard with pistachios for dessert.